nathanmerry/teacherbooker-coffee-shop/README.md

 ### For a Larger-Scale App (e.g., Multiple Coffee Shops with High Traffic)
 AWS also provides services for building scalable and robust web applications.
 While I don't have direct experience with AWS, I would possibly use the following services:

-- **AWS Amplify**: To host and manage the frontend, especially if it's a React or static site, AWS Amplify offers a streamlined process with built-in CI/CD capabilities.
+- **AWS Amplify**: To host and manage the frontend, especially if it's a React or static site.

 - **AWS Elastic Beanstalk or AWS Lambda**: For the backend, AWS Elastic Beanstalk could be used for deploying and scaling web applications easily.
 If the architecture leans towards microservices or serverless functions, AWS Lambda might be a suitable choice.